Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Palau Pacific Resort

-Nestled among 64 acres of tropical gardens is this award-winning Palau resort.
-It features traditional, cottage-style guest rooms with private balconies or patios.
+Nestled among 64 acres of tropical gardens is this award-winning Palau resort – it’s one of the fancier places to stay in Koror.
+It features traditional, cottage-style guest rooms with private balconies or patios, as well as a handful of overwater bungalows.

 Beyond the accommodations, there’s a full-service spa, a state-of-the-art fitness centre and a jacuzzi, plus tennis courts and a PADI 5-Star dive centre.

-The Palau Pacific Resort supports conservation efforts aimed at protecting the region’s unique biodiversity.
-It proudly promotes eco-tourism activities that allow guests to immerse themselves in the wonders of Palau’s natural splendour.
+What we love about the Palau Pacific Resort is that is supports conservation efforts aimed at protecting the region’s unique biodiversity.
+It proudly promotes eco-tourism activities that you can book directly with their team.

 Cove Resort Palau